mikewesthad/navmesh/README.md

   const tilemap = this.add.tilemap("map");
   const tileset = tilemap.addTilesetImage("tiles", "tiles");
   const wallLayer = tilemap.createStaticLayer("walls", tileset);

-  // Load the navMesh from the tilemap object layer "navmesh" (created in Tiled).
-The navMesh was
-  // created with 12.5 pixels of space around obstacles. const objectLayer = tilemap.getObjectLayer("navmesh");
-  const navMesh = this.navMeshPlugin.buildMeshFromTiled("mesh", objectLayer, 12.5);
+  wallLayer.setCollisionByProperty({ collides: true }); // Or, however you set tiles to collide.

+  // Automatically generate mesh from colliding tiles in a layer or layers: const navMesh = this.navMeshPlugin.buildMeshFromTilemap("mesh", tilemap, [wallLayer]);
   const path = navMesh.findPath({ x: 0, y: 0 }, { x: 300, y: 400 });
-  // ⮡  path will either be null or an array of Phaser.Geom.Point objects }
+  // ⮡  path will either be null or an array of Phaser.Geom.Point objects

+  // Alternatively, you can load a navmesh created by hand in Tiled that is stored in an object
+  // layer.
+See the creating a navmesh guide for more info on this.
+  // const objectLayer = tilemap.getObjectLayer("navmesh");
+  // const navMesh = this.navMeshPlugin.buildMeshFromTiled("mesh1", objectLayer, 12.5);
+}
 ```